Cyberscriber/Securing-Cloud-Applications/README.md

 </b>
 </b>

-<h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Diskpart</b>

 <h2>Environments Used </h2>

 - <b>Azure: Keyvaults, App Services, Front Door, WAF,  PHP, HTML, Docker, OpenSSL</b>

 <h2>Program walk-through:</h2>
 Describe/Summarize your Project
-I used Microsoft Azure to build and host my own “cyber-blog” web application.
+I used Microsoft Azure (https://portal.azure.com) to build and host my own “cyber-blog” web application.
 I then applied Azure’s security features to protect it.
 What were your project Requirements?
 Our requirements included:
 Hosting the web application using Azure’s Cloud Services